IntersectMBO/cardano-db-sync/doc/syncing-and-rollbacks.md

 are:

 * The `DbAction` queue.
-* The pool offline metadata request queue.
+* The pool offchain metadata request queue.
-* The pool offline metadata response queue.
+* The pool offchain metadata response queue.

 Due to limitations of PostgreSQL itself, all database operations are done in a single thread.
 If database operations are attempted from more than one thread PostgreSQL returns "failure